mdsimon2/RPi-CamillaDSP/README.md

 #### ultralitemk5_streamer.yml

 - Set clock source to internal via Ultralite Mk5 front panel.
-All streamer configurations expect 44.1 kHz input.
-As the ALSA loopback has a different clock from the Ultralite Mk5 these configurations have rate adjust enabled to allow CamillaDSP to adjust the ALSA loopback to match the Ultralite Mk5 clock and avoid buffer under/over runs.
-I have also included configurations that upsample to 96 kHz and 192 kHz.
+- All streamer configurations expect 44.1 kHz input.
+- As the ALSA loopback has a different clock from the Ultralite Mk5, these configurations have rate adjust enabled.
+- Configurations provided for 44.1, 96 and 192 kHz output sample rates.

 #### ultralitemk5_toslink.yml

-- Set clock source to optical and change optical input setting to TOSLINK via Ultralite Mk5 front panel.
+- Set clock source to optical and optical input setting to TOSLINK via Ultralite Mk5 front panel.
 - No rate adjust is enabled as the Ultralite Mk5 is clocked by TOSLINK input in this mode.
-- All configurations use the same input and output sample rate as it is not possible to use different sample rates.
+- It is not possible to use different input and output sample rates.
 - Configurations are provided for 48 and 96 kHz sample rates, note that at 176.4/192 kHz optical and SPDIF I/O are disabled.

 #### ultralitemk5_spdif.yml